 Search results pages are automatically blocked from search engines.
 This is because the content is dynamically generated, and it is best to have the individual pages indexed based on their content.

 Why is a specific page not showing up in my search results?
-How do I block a page from showing up in my search results?

 - If pages are blocked from being crawled by your robots.txt file, these pages will not be indexed for search results.